umarfarooque88/umarfarooque88/README.md

 ### ⚔️ Die On This Hill
 > *Debate-first opinion accountability platform*

-Post your unpopular opinion, others vote — votes are **permanent**.
+Post your unpopular opinion, others vote for or against — and votes are **permanent**.
 No switching sides, no edits.
-Where convictions are tested.
+Where convictions are tested publicly.

 **Tech:** `TypeScript` `React` `Firebase` `Real-time`